olatunji-weber/MineVividarts_studio/README.md

 Forked the repo from: <https://github.com/olatunji-weber/Vividarts_studio.git>

+And here is my personal repository for the project: <https://github.com/olatunji-weber/MineVividarts_studio?tab=readme-ov-file>

 Containerized the application using the official Python runtime as the base image, created a function to handle the uploading of images selected via the input form to an S3 bucket on AWS.

 And also create a Lambda Function to process the uploaded image by resizing it with a python function invoked by the image upload trigger on an S3 bucket which was created using Terraform.